sodiboo/niri-flake/docs.md

 - `switch-preset-column-width`
 - `toggle-debug-tint`

-No distinction is made between action that take arguments and those that don't.
+No distinction is made between actions that take arguments and those that don't.
 Their usages are the exact same.

 <!-- sorting key: programs.niri.settings.b.screenshot-path -->